accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Computation tier__.
 The above tiers sort by data size.
 Computation tier is special that, in certain cases there is no data needs to store, and all can be derived from calculation.
 In another word, "store" data in calculation.

+__Tiering between different storage media__

 In general, storage media tiers are chosen according to the price, scale, and performance targets of data.
 Each tier has their own optimization techniques.
-Data movement across tiers yet need efficient temperature detection/prediction algorithms, which are usually LRU variants but more concerned in reducing tracking metadata size against the large data scale:
+Data movement across tiers yet needs efficient temperature detection/prediction algorithms, which are usually LRU variants but more concerned in reducing tracking metadata size against the large data scale:

   * __Exponential smoothing__.
 This is the standard academy method that averages now and history hotness with a weight, where older history is exponentially forgotten.
-The method doesn't mention how to implement efficiently.
+The method doesn't mention how to implement it efficiently.
 Hotness can be measured by data access IOs and bytes in a time window.

   * __LRU (least recent used)__.
 Like exponential smoothing, LRU is the typical method that stems most temperature tiering algorithms, but doesn't specify how to implement.

   * __Bits per object__.
 The example is Kangaroo RRIParoo algorithm.
 Temperature is tracked by per object bits.
 A bit can be flipped when the object is accessed, or global eviction is needed (e.g. clock tick, cache full).
 If all bits match, the object can be evicted.

   * __Objects in list__.
-Examples are linked list implemented LRU, or Linux Kernel [memory page swap](https://github.com/torvalds/linux/blob/master/mm/workingset.c).
+Examples are linked-list implemented LRU, or Linux Kernel [memory page swap](https://github.com/torvalds/linux/blob/master/mm/workingset.c).
 Temperature is tracked by object position in list.
 Objects are prompted to head when accessed, pushed to tail when cold, and evicted beyond tail.

   * __Last accessed and expire__.
 Usually seen when App is operating cache aside.
 Simply, the last accessed item from DB is also put into cache.
 The oldest item is evicted if the cache is full.
 Cache items also expire by a timeout.

   * __Offline classification__.
 Examples are Hekaton Siberia, [Google G-SWAP](https://research.google/pubs/pub48551/).
 When temperature tracking metadata is too large, the system can dump traffic records (may be sampled) to disk, and employs an offline periodical classification job or __Machine Learning__ to categorize hot/cold data.

   * __User tagging__.
-Expose interface for end user to explicitly tag whether a piece of data should be hot or cold.
-Simple, but user always knows better.
+Expose interface for end users to explicitly tag whether a piece of data is hot or cold.
+Simple, but users always know better.

+__Write & read paths coalescing__

+Though write/write and read/read coalescing are common techniques, write/read and read/write have interesting ways to combine and reuse each other's middle results.

+  * __Writes coalescing__.
+Small writes can be combined into one big write to disk.
+The system can use a timeout plug to accumulate enough small writes to combine, or just scan and sort through the write queue.
+Small writes in neighbor addresses can be combined to favor big sequential writes.
+Repeated writes to the same address can be canceled out and leave the last write to disk.
+A fast staging memory, flash, or PMEM can be kept to absorb small writes.

+  * __Reads coalescing__.
+Like writes, small reads can be combined to favor sequential disk accesses, or save repeated reads with caching.
+A read query typically needs to scan more physical data than what user requested, which means multiple queries can be batched and share one single disk scan.

+  * __Read as a path for write__.
+When a read query is scanning data to lookup something, it's conceptually building the index.
+The read can leverage the scan and push the index parts to write path, while write path is responsible to build the index.
+E.g. [REMIX LSM-tree](https://zhuanlan.zhihu.com/p/357024916) leverages range query to build the index for SST files.
+Write path is also responsible to rewrite newly ingested data into read optimized formats.
+It can reuse what the read query just scanned and loaded into memory.
+It's more useful when the loading is expensive and involves remote network.

+  * __Write as a path for read__.
+Newly written data is usually more likely to be read.
+Writes can leave them in memory or in staging area, directly populate cache, and organize them in read-optimized data structures.
+The following reads can be benefited.
+E.g. The memtable in a typical LSM-tree.

+__Offloading__

+Inline or offline from write path, FPGA and ASIC are commonly used in offloading from CPU, e.g. compression/encryption, and multi-tenant cloud virtual network processing.

+  * FPGA features in reconfiguration, which favors flexibility and early experiments.
+ASIC are dedicated circuits, hard to change, but once shipped they are much more efficient than FPGA.
+FPGA had successful usecases like [Project Catapult](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/Catapult_ISCA_2014.pdf).
+[SmartNICs](https://www.microsoft.com/en-us/research/project/azure-smartnic/) also went popular.

+  * Compression/encryption are typical offload usecases because the logic is fixed, few exception handling, and data pipeline oriented.
+Network processing is similar.
+Besides, nowadays high speed RDMA is much more demanding for CPU, and cloud virtual networking involves more layers of redirecting.

+  * The more recent [IPU](https://www.forbes.com/sites/karlfreund/2021/08/02/nvidia-dpu--intel-ipu-game-changers-or-just-smart-nics/) (Infrastructure Processing Unit) was proposed following DPU, to offload common datacenter infrastructure functionalities to processing chips other than CPU.

 ### Data Organization

 Traditionally "data organization" talks about physical columnar/row-wise data layouts in databases.
 I choose to view data organization from a broader perspective which is divided by purposes.

   * __Durability tier__.
 The basic need to organize data in a storage system is to make it durable. __Replication__ is common, on the cost of storage efficiency, yet vulnerable as corruption can be simultaneously replicated.
-Replication also couples with performance tier to balance reads with extra replicas. __Erasure Coding (EC)__ reduces storage space, improves durability, on the cost of data reconstruct. __Consistency__ is a common issue that accompanies replication. __End-to-end CRC__ and __periodical scrubbing__ are necessary to protect against corruption happened on write path, data transformation, or silent data at reset. __Backup__, __geo-replication__ are standard setups for disaster recovery, while __time travel__ is handy to recover manual errors from an earlier version.
+Replication also couples with performance tier to balance reads with extra replicas. __Erasure Coding (EC)__ reduces storage space, improves durability, on the cost of data reconstruct. __Consistency__ is a common issue that accompanies replication. __End-to-end CRC__ and __periodical scrubbing__ are necessary to protect against corruption happens on write path, data transformation, or silent data at reset. __Backup__, __geo-replication__ are standard setups for disaster recovery, while __time travel__ is handy to recover manual errors by restoring an early version.

   * __Query tier__.
 Disk data needs to support reads and update.
 Common accesses are __sequential/random reads__, __appends__, __updates (or read-modify-write)__ talked in storage systems, and __point/range queries__, __scans__, __inserts__, __updates (or update-after-query)__ talked in databases.
 Traditionally, disk data serves both durability tier and query tier coupled, which incurs cost in write path to maintain read-optimized format.
 Separating read path and write path can help, or move read path entirely to __performance tier__, e.g. in-memory database.
-Query tier can further specialize for __OLTP__, __OLAP__ and __Datalake__ that share main techniques but vary at query patterns, consistency, data scale, structured data.
+Query tier can further specialize for __OLTP__, __OLAP__ and __Datalake__ that share main techniques but vary at query patterns, consistency, data scale, and structured data.

   * __Performance tier__.
-Commonly they are extra data copies to balance reads, an SSD tier for caching (or also serve part of durability), PMEM staging area to absorb and sequentialize repeated random writes, plain memory caching, or in-memory DB that moves all computation to memory.
-When used as cache, SSD or memory can target small blocks rather than entire chunks from disk, see [Caching section](.).
+Commonly they are extra data copies to balance reads, an SSD tier for caching (or also serves part of durability), PMEM staging area to absorb and sequentialize repeated random writes, plain memory caching, or in-memory DB that moves all computation to memory.
+When used as cache, SSD or memory can target small blocks rather than entire chunks from disk, see [Data caching section](.).
 Data organized in memory is more attached to indexes, unlike on disk, see [Data indexing section](.).

   * __Scaleout tier__.
 To cope with increasing volume and high throughput targets, data is __partitioned__, __replicated__, and work with __placement__ to serve from more machines. __Resource scheduling__ for heterogeneous job sizes, __load balancing__, and __migration__ follow the needs.
 See [Data partitioning section](.). __Consistency__ is always a problem.
 On single node it easily relies on CPU cache coherence, but scaleup is bottlenecked by CPU power/heat and cache coherence cost between too many cores.
 Coming to distributed systems, consistency of distributed transaction still incurs high networking cost, unless relaxing it with App level agreement.